How to Tune Your GuzhengMay 6, 2019

-First off, yes!
-Tuning these instruments are relatively quick , easy and ‘direct’ (definitely easier than tuning the Guzheng!) .
-Just like tuning the Guzheng, all you need are a chromatic tuner, picks/faux nails, and basic understanding of standard tuning for each of the 3 instruments.
+Tuning these instruments isn’t as daunting as it may seem.
+Similar to tuning the Guzheng, all you require are a chromatic tuner, picks/faux nails, and a basic understanding of standard tuning for each of these instruments.

-The standard tuning for pipa is the most different amongst the three instruments, it’s A2, D3, E3 and A3 .
-The numerical value behind the alphabets lets you know at what range (how low or how high) the notes are.
+The numerical value behind the alphabet lets you know in what range (how low or how high) the notes are.
 Middle C is C4, so you can use that as a reference to know if you’re tuning too much or too little.

-Lastly, one quick helpful tip for tuning these plucking instruments is that if you ever find your strings tuned slightly too high, you can always pull the strings.
-Yes, you read it right, pull ’em strings.
-Again, you may view the instruction video to get a sense of how it is done.
+One handy tip for tuning these plucking instruments is that if you find your strings slightly too high, you can gently pull the strings to adjust.
+Yes, you read that right—pulling the strings can help fine-tune the pitch.